reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 * amount of total locations is higher than matrix size

 Check locations in problem definition and matrix size.

+#### E1506

+`unknown vehicle profile name` is returned when vehicle has `fleet.vehicles.profile` name with value which is not specified in `fleet.profiles` collection.
+To fix issue, either change value to one specified or add a corresponding profile in profiles collection.

 ### E16xx: Objectives